0xSero/partisia-docs/docs/newkeypair.md

 **The 2nd set** are Network Keys for network identification:
 PrivateKey - The private key is registered in config.json as "networkKey"
-PublicKey - This is the public key of your PBC account it goes in the Register Transaction as "PublicKey"
+PublicKey - This is the public key of your network keypair it goes in the Register Transaction as "PublicKey"

 **The 3rd set** needs to be generated with a key generation algorithm for BLS keypair and is in the box below the other set:
 PrivateKey - Goes in the config.json as "finalizationKey"